 navigate IT projects safely

-training and experience in classical and agile test management
+training and experience both classical (e.g. PMI, IPMA) and agile (e.g. Scrum, SAFe)

 partners and products